RedHatInsights/insights-core/docs/rule_tutorial_index.rst

 Rule Tutorial
 =============

-In this tutorial we'll walk through authoring a new falafel rule.
+In this tutorial we'll walk through authoring a new insights-core rule.

 There are three primary phases to developing a rule: